-Jonathan Gagné is a young lyrical tenor with promising talent who just completed a B.Mus. in classical singing at Laval University, under Patricia Fournier’s teaching.
-He has now started a Master’s degree at McGill’s Schulich School of Music in John Mac Master’s studio.
+Jonathan Gagné is a young lyrical tenor with promising talent who completed a B.Mus. in classical singing at Laval University, under Patricia Fournier’s teaching, as well as a Master’s degree at McGill’s Schulich School of Music in John Mac Master’s studio.

 From his very beginnings in the world of classical music, he quickly showed commitment and dedication when taking part in his Vocational School’s operetta productions (at the Cégep de Sainte-Foy), displaying passion, determination and natural ease on stage.